GeoffCox/WebAppGuide/react-web-app/Instructions.md

 3. Create src/index.tsx

-Note: The HTML element with id='app' is created by the HTML webpack plugin
+> Notice the HTML element with id='app' matches the configuration of the HTML webpack plugin.

 ````
 import * as React from "react";